Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 An example of how tasks flow through the sprint Kanban board is shown below:
 ![Kanban Board Progress](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/ZZ.%20Pictures%20and%20Research/Step%2013%20Screenshots/Sprint%201%20Progress%20Overview%20%2818APR2020%29.jpg)
 After a task is completed, it must be marked as closed on the Issue list.
+If all tasks for a given sprint are completed before the end of a sprint, then tasks may be added from the overall Issue list.
+Similarly, if a task cannot be completed during the current sprint, then it will be pushed onto the next week's sprint.

 ## Project Work Backlog
 A list of items that I may not be able to complete before the end of the MSSA program, but which I will continue working on once the core functionality of the web application is complete.